How to Copy Content from Blazor Grid Pivot Table to Clipboard?

 Below is an example of how to call the copyToClipboard

-method in your razor file.
+method in a razor file.

 [Index.razor]